 “The more I help others to succeed, the more I succeed.” – Ray Kroc

 The reality of any networking group is that you will feel you’re giving more than receiving.
-In most cases that most likely is accurate.
 Does it really matter?
 I say give away!
 Become the “go to” person in your group.
 While good leads are extremely important so is relationships, trust, credibility, and so on.

 When I help others by sharing leads without strings attached, at first, the magic happens.
 Network members become grateful and want to help.
 Then my group takes on its own life and becomes an essential sales-business tool.
 If this is not happening within your current networking group make some changes.
 Surround yourself with advocates you trust.
 Life is indeed too short to do otherwise.

 Sales Networking That Works!

 - Hand pick at least 5 “partners” that are trustworthy well entrenched networking professionals.

 - Make sure they are connected to those that can help you evolve your network to a next level.